41st Military Airlift Squadron

 The 41st Military Airlift Squadron is an inactive United States Air Force unit.
-It was last assigned to the 437th Military Airlift Wing, Military Airlift Command, stationed at Charleston Air Force Base, South Carolina.

-It was inactivated on 1 October 1991.
+It was last assigned to the 437th Military Airlift Wing, Military Airlift Command, stationed at Charleston Air Force Base, South Carolina, where it was inactivated on 1 October 1991.

 History

-The unit was activated as the 41st Ferrying (later, Transport) Squadron at Accra, British Gold Coast (Ghana), West Africa, in Aug 1942.
+The unit was activated as the 41st Ferrying Squadron (later 41st Transport Squadron) at Accra Airfield, British Gold Coast (Ghana), West Africa, in Aug 1942.
 It ferried various aircraft, including A-20s, A-30s, B-17s, B-24s, B-25s, B-26s, B-34s, P-38s, P-40s, C-46s, and C-53s, to destinations in England, North Africa, the Middle East, Iran and India.
-It also provided a maintenance service for transient aircraft until inactivated on 30 September 1943.
+It also provided a maintenance service for transient aircraft until disbanded on 30 September 1943.

-The squadron was re-activated in July 1952 at Wheelus Field, Libya.
-It flew C-54s to Egypt, Saudi Arabia and Cyprus; it also operated the base transport control center.
+The squadron was reactivated in July 1952 at Wheelus Field, Libya.
+It flew Douglas C-54 Skymasters to Egypt, Saudi Arabia and Cyprus; it also operated the base transport control center.
 Nine months after activation, the 41st undertook transient maintenance.
-It ceased flying operations on 1 Apr 1954 to prepare for the move to the United States.
-By 13 Apr, it had completed the move to Charleston AFB, SC and made its first scheduled flight on 10 May.
-Over the next fourteen months, its C-54s flew to Goose Bay, Labrador; Torbay, Newfoundland; Port Lyautey, Morocco; Tripoli, Libya; England; West Germany; Thule, Greenland; Bermuda; the Azores and France.
+It ceased flying operations on 1 Apr 1954 to prepare to move to the United States.
+By 13 Apr, it had completed the move to Charleston Air Force Base, South Carolina and made its first scheduled flight on 10 May.
+Over the next fourteen months, its C-54s flew to Goose Bay Airport, Labrador; Torbay, Newfoundland; Port Lyautey, Morocco; Tripoli, Libya; England; West Germany; Thule, Greenland; Bermuda; the Azores and France.

-The squadron converted to the C-121C between 15 September and 31 December 1955, and added destinations in the Caribbean and Central America to its operations.
-In November–December, it flew the first of many missions in support of the UN, transporting peace-keeping forces from Columbia and India to Beirut in Lebanon, to enforce a Middle East cease-fire between Egypt and Israel.
+The squadron converted to the Lockheed C-121C Constellation between 15 September and 31 December 1955, and added destinations in the Caribbean and Central America to its operations.
+In November–December, it flew the first of many missions in support of the UN, transporting peace-keeping forces from Columbia and India to Beirut, Lebanon, to enforce a Middle East cease-fire between Egypt and Israel.
 The airlift of Hungarian refugees from West Germany to the United States in Dec 1956 was only one of many humanitarian missions flown.